GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 41.
-The man is blest that careful is
+Voice Text: Psal: XLI.
+The man is blest that cairfull is ye nedy to consider

 General Note